WaxmasterC/Python-for-Finance/README.md

 The notebook gives an introduction to Value-at-Risk and Expected Shortfall estimations through different methods and also explain the concept of drawdown.
 The data is historical end of day price for a universe of US Stocks.

-*Note : the notebook is written in french language*
+*Note : the notebook is written in french language.*